-Ariana Grande gets mixed review
+Ariana Grande gets mixed review at NBA All-Star game

 New York – — Ariana Grande's NBA All-Star performance wasn't a slam dunk, but more like a layup: It was good, but you won't remember it tomorrow.